16 Best Cities in California

 View of Berkeley and Sather Tower on the U.C.
 Berkeley campus

-With a history of activism and a progressive intellectual bent, Berkeley is a university town at its core.
-This vibrant city across the bay from San Francisco (one of the top day trips from the city) is home to U.C.
-Berkeley, known for its demanding coursework.
-The university attracts some of the state's best students and professors.
+Berkeley is a university town at its core, with a history of activism and a progressive intellectual bent.
+This vibrant city across the bay from San Francisco (one of the top day trips from the city) is home to the prestigious U.C.
+Berkeley.

 The U.C.
-Berkeley campus dazzles visitors with impressive Neoclassical architecture, lush redwood groves, and interesting cultural landmarks.
-Tourists can visit Sproul Plaza, a hub for the Free Speech Movement in the 1960s; Sather Tower for breathtaking panoramic bay views; and College Avenue, where today's students hang out at casual restaurants and busy cafés.
+Berkeley campus features impressive Neoclassical architecture set in lush redwood groves.
+You must visit Sproul Plaza, a hub for the Free Speech Movement in the 1960s; Sather Tower for breathtaking panoramic bay views; and College Avenue, where today's students hang out at casual restaurants and busy cafés.

-Tourists will find plenty of things to do at Berkeley's outdoor spaces, such as the 34-acre University of California Botanical Garden; the picturesque Berkeley Marina, a wonderful spot for bird-watching and taking walks; and Tilden Park, which has an old-fashioned steam train and antique Herschell-Spillman Merry-Go-Round.
+You will find plenty of things to do off-campus at Berkeley's outdoor spaces, such as the 34-acre University of California Botanical Garden; the picturesque Berkeley Marina, a wonderful spot for bird-watching and taking walks; and Tilden Park, which has an old-fashioned steam train and antique Herschell-Spillman Merry-Go-Round.

 In an amazing hillside setting overlooking the bay and the Golden Gate Bridge, the Berkeley Rose Garden displays 250 different varieties of blooms.